Ceelog/phpdoc-en/src/book/oci8.md

 10*g* is of the form: *\[//\]host\_name\[:port\]\[/service\_name\]*.
 From Oracle 11*g*, the syntax is:
 *\[//\]host\_name\[:port\]\[/service\_name\]\[:server\_type\]\[/instance\_name\]*.
+Futher options were introduced with Oracle 19c, including timeout and keep-alive settings.
+Refer to Oracle documentation.
 Service names can be found by running the Oracle utility *lsnrctl status* on the database server machine.

-The `tnsnames.ora` file can be in the Oracle Net search path, which includes `$ORACLE_HOME/network/admin` and `/etc`.
+The `tnsnames.ora` file can be in the Oracle Net search path, which includes `/your/path/to/instantclient/network/admin`, `$ORACLE_HOME/network/admin` and `/etc`.
 Alternatively set *TNS\_ADMIN* so that `$TNS_ADMIN/tnsnames.ora` is read.
 Make sure the web daemon has read access to the file.

 `character_set`
 Determines the character set used by the Oracle Client libraries.
 The